kartoza/geocontext/docs/README.md

 make export-data
 ```

-## API
-After you have working geocontext instance, you can then check the available
-API from the API documentation links (you can find it in the main page) or
-see the content and the hierarchy of context service (you can also
-find the link in the main page)

-### v2
-New endpoints accepting url key:val parameters.
-* `/api/v2/service?`
-* `/api/v2/group?`
-* `/api/v2/collection?`

 ## Developers quick start with Docker and VSCode

 An easy way to set up a locally development environment is with Docker and VSCode.

-1. Add any ENV variables needed to for uwsgi & dvweb to `/deployment/.env`
+1. Optional: add any ENV variables needed to for uwsgi & dvweb to `/deployment/.env`
 2. Use setup-dev to build the production and development containers, create superuser,
 and import default services.
 ```bash